ChapelR/custom-macros-for-sugarcube-2/readme.md

 ## Event Macros

-This macro set allows Twine authors to create eventful programming without needing to use JavaScript or jQuery.
+This macro set allows Twine authors to create event programming without needing to use JavaScript or jQuery.

 ### Macros